 7. West Papua

 It's not every day that you get to swim with a whale shark, but then West Papua is no ordinary honeymoon destination.
-This hard-to-reach part of Indonesia is the focus of one of the extraordinary itineraries offered by Australian expedition specialists True North Adventure Cruises, on board their luxurious mega-yacht True North.
+This hard-to-reach part of Indonesia is the focus of one of the extraordinary itineraries offered by Australian expedition specialists North Star Cruises, on board their luxurious mega-yacht True North.
 While these voyages command a hefty price tag, the chance to come face-to-face with the biggest fish on earth in the warm waters of Cenderawasih Bay is a tantalising prospect.

 The island of Borneo is becoming steadily more popular as a honeymoon destination, thanks to the combination of iconic wildlife, untamed jungle and fascinating indigenous tribes.
 Most holidays to Borneo focus on the Malaysian provinces in the north, since the tourist infrastructure here is more established, but an expedition cruise gives you the opportunity to explore far from the beaten track in the lesser known Indonesian province of Kalimantan.
 Silversea Expeditions operate a unique itinerary between Bali and Singapore, spending two days at the famous Camp Leakey orang utan sanctuary, the best place in Borneo to meet these wonderful creatures.